joesuf4/home/README.md

 itself.
 No Windows IDE/compiler whatsoever.
 All of my emacs-related LSP daemons run via Ubuntu-based custom software builds through *.bat shims in ~winhome/bin.
 I have no emacs install on Ubuntu; or any X11 client/server support for that matter.
-I want professional graphics engines, and insist on paying Microsoft (or Apple, once up on time) for the privilege.
+I want professional graphics/font engines, and insist on paying Microsoft (or Apple, once up on time) for the privilege.
 X11 ain't that.